Skip to main content

 With highly transparent employer review and recruiting sites like Glassdoor and AngelList, prospective employees aren’t the only audience reading your job postings.
 As a form of external, public-facing communication, job descriptions should be written in your brand voice and optimized to appeal to the broadest pool of candidates.

-Textio’s Tim Halloran speaks to the underlying unconscious bias that often informs word choice:
+Textio’s Tim Halloran speaks to the underlying bias in the workplace that often informs word choice:

 Takeaway

 Audit the language in your job listings and revise if necessary to appeal to a more diverse, qualified pool of applicants.
-Strive towards gender-neutral language that doesn't play into stereotypes of masculinity or femininity.
+Strive toward gender-neutral language that doesn't play into stereotypes of masculinity or femininity.
+Additionally, keep an eye out for words or duties that could automatically rule out candidates with disabilities.

 2. Company policies